XRPLF/xrpl-dev-portal/content/reference-rippled.md

 Transactions are the only thing that can modify the shared global ledger of the Ripple Network.
 All business on the Ripple Network takes the form of transactions, which include not only payments, but also currency-exchange offers, account settings, and changes to the properties of the network itself (like adopting new features).

 There are several sources of complication in transactions.
-Unlike traditional banking, where a trusted third party (the bank, or the [ACH](http://en.wikipedia.org/wiki/Automated_Clearing_House)) verifies the participants' identities and ensures their balances are adjusted accurately, Ripple uses cryptography and decentralized computing power to accomplish the same thing.
+Unlike traditional banking, where a trusted third party (the bank, or the [ACH](http://en.wikipedia.org/wiki/Automated_Clearing_House)) verifies the participants' identities and ensures their balances are adjusted accurately, Ripple uses cryptography and decentralized computing power to do the same thing.
 Sending XRP, the Ripple Network's native crypto-currency, requires no third party aside from the distributed network itself.
 However, that is missing out on the key feature of Ripple: unlike individual crypto-currencies, the Ripple Network natively supports balances in any currency.
 This brings far more power, but it also means that the system must account for [counterparty risk](http://en.wikipedia.org/wiki/Counterparty_risk#Counterparty_risk), currency conversions, and other issues.
 The Ripple Network must be robust to keep track of which transactions have been completely validated, even when subject to hardware failures, attacks, or natural disasters.

 ## tx ##
 [[Source]<br>](https://github.com/ripple/rippled/blob/master/src/ripple/rpc/handlers/Tx.cpp "Source")